 Colors – Straw yellow in women's and white in men's

 Please Note – scarecrow not included!

 "Recipes from the Garden" cookbook

-The cookbook is available for just $10.
-The cookbook will be sold at garden events throughout the year.
+Copies are still available of “Recipes from the Garden” for just $10.
+The cookbook is sold at garden events throughout the year.
 It may also be purchased at the Old Brooklyn Community Development Corporation office (2339 Broadview Road).